Oscar Munoz (executive): Career

 The following month, Munoz received widespread criticism for his handling of the issues after a ticketed passenger was forcibly removed from United Airlines Flight 3411.
 In an email to United employees, Munoz initially stated that he stood behind employees for having "followed established procedures" and described the passenger as "disruptive and belligerent."
 In a second press release on April 11, which was more sensitive to public opinion, Munoz apologized "for having to re-accommodate these customers".
 Munoz's handling of the incident was described by various critics as a "fumbling response," a "major disappointment," and a "sort of a self-immolation [that] makes you wonder about his choice as CEO."
 Munoz was already under pressure from activist shareholders to improve United's performance, including its customer relations, after he took charge of the airline in 2015.
 After the incident, Steve Barrett, editor-in-chief of PRWeek US, stated "if PRWeek was choosing its Communicator of the Year now, we would not be awarding it to Oscar Munoz … In time, the episode and subsequent response will be quoted in textbooks as an example of how not to respond in a crisis."
 Subsequently, on April 21, 2017, UCH announced that Munoz would remain chief executive officer of the airlines but would "not take broader control of the company as previously planned."
 Munoz had been scheduled to assume the role of chairman of the board of UCH at the company's 2018 annual stockholders' meeting.

 In December 2019, it was announced that Munoz would be re-accommodated to the role of executive chairman of the board in May 2020.
-In March 2020, Munoz thanked the United States Government for bailing out the US airline industry, and pledged a number of its planes to deliver critical medical supplies during the pandemic.
-In April 1, 2020, Munoz spoke with U.S. Senator Dick Durbin about the COVID-19's impact in the airline industry, and how the CARES Act would help his plan to use federal relief funding to secure jobs and protect consumers during the crisis.
-Then President Scott Kirby took over the CEO role from Munoz in May 2020 at United's annual meeting.
+In March 2020, Munoz thanked the United States government for bailing out the US airline industry, and pledged a number of its planes to deliver critical medical supplies during the pandemic.
+In April 1, 2020, Munoz spoke with U.S. Senator Dick Durbin about the COVID-19 pandemic's impact on the airline industry, and how the CARES Act would help his plan to use federal relief funding to secure jobs and protect consumers during the crisis.
+President Scott Kirby took over the CEO role from Munoz in May 2020 at United's annual meeting.
 Munoz was positioned to serve a one-year term as chairman of United Airlines Holdings, succeeding retired Jane Garvey.

 On May 27, 2021, it was announced that Edward "Ted" Philip would succeed Munoz as non-executive chairman of United Airlines Holdings, Inc.

+In 2026, Munoz co-founded Mako Capital Group, a private equity firm located in Miami.

 Munoz has also served on University of North Florida's board of trustees and the PAFA advisory board of Vanderbilt University.
 Munoz is a voting member of the University of Southern California Board of Trustees, where he serves as co-chair of the Finance and Campus Planning Committee.